sonargraph/sonar-sonargraph-integration/README.md

 This plugin for [SonarQube](http://www.sonarsource.com/) can be used to check the conformance of your code base to a formal architecture definition created with [Sonargraph](https://www.hello2morrow.com/products/sonargraph/architect9) version 8.7 and higher.
 A free license is available to allow you to check and measure the overall coupling and the level of cyclic dependencies at the package level.
-This license can be requested on the website of [Sonargraph Explorer](https://www.hello2morrow.com/products/sonargraph/explorer).
+This license can be requested on our website  ([Sonargraph Explorer](https://www.hello2morrow.com/products/sonargraph/explorer)).
 Usually a high level of coupling and cyclic dependencies points to a high level of structural erosion.
 If structural erosion grows over a certain level this will have a negative impact on testability, maintainability and comprehensibility of your code.